KurraSaiKiran/KurraSaikiran/README.md

-# 👋 Hi there, I'm Kurra Saikiran!
+# 👋 Hi there, I'm Kurra Saikiran

 🚀 **About Me**
 I'm a Computer Science undergraduate at Sreyas Institute of Engineering and Technology, Hyderabad.
 I'm passionate about solving real-world problems through full-stack web development and AI-powered applications.
 I enjoy turning ideas into interactive and intelligent software products that deliver value and impact.